 - Providing strategic advice on risk management, regulatory compliance (e.g. Notices and requests for documents) and responding to WorkSafe investigations.

-- Advising and assisting with reviews of improvement notices under the (Vic).
+- Advising and assisting with reviews of improvement notices under the Occupational Health and Safety Act 2004 (Vic).

-- Defending prosecutions for alleged offences under the (Vic).
+- Defending prosecutions for alleged offences under the Occupational Health and Safety Act 2004 (Vic).

 - Conducting workplace OHS investigations and providing due diligence reviews to ensure adequate policies and procedures are in place to satisfy regulatory compliance, audits and inspections.